Mule Gateway Overview

 API Proxy

-API proxies, also known as "autogenerated proxies", are meant to enhance the usability of API Manager in your Mule application.
+API proxies, also known as "autogenerated proxies", enhance the usability of API Manager in your Mule application.

-When you configure your API to be a Proxy Endpoint, Anypoint Platform allows you to download a preconfigured Mule application.
-If the application is deployed to a Mule Runtime and you are using the correct Platform Credentials, the API for the application will be automatically tracked by API Manager.
+When you configure your API to be a Proxy Endpoint, Anypoint Platform enables you to download a preconfigured Mule application.
+If the application is deployed to Mule runtime and you use the correct Anypoint Platform credentials, API Manager automatically tracks the API.

 If you would like to use HTTPS instead of HTTP, you can follow these steps: